PavPavv/my_programming_bookmarks/md/frontend/angular.md

 In Angular, data binding is a core concept that allows you to synchronize data between the model (component) and the view (template).
 There are two main types of data binding: one-way binding and two-way binding.

+Data bindings can be applied to any HTML element in a template, and an element can have multiple bindings, each of which can manage a different aspect of the element’s appearance or behavior.

 ### One-way binding

 One-way binding means that data flows in one direction only, either from the component to the view or from the view to the component.